What is a Cochlear Implant?

 Cochlear Implant Risks

 As a result, some recipients can only distinguish the difference between simple sounds, such as a ringing phone vs a doorbell, while others can clearly understand speech in quiet environments, while some even gain the ability to distinguish the nuances of fine classical music.
-The success rate depends on a variety of factors, including technology used, condition of the recipient’s cochlea, and the follow-through of post-implantation aural rehabilitation.
+The success rate depends on a variety of factors, including the technology used, the condition of the recipient’s cochlea, and the follow-through of post-implantation aural rehabilitation.
 The FDA reports that cochlear implant recipients may be at higher risk for meningitis.

 A study of 4,265 American children who received implants between 1997 and 2002 concluded that recipient children had a risk of pneumococcal meningitis more than 30 times greater than that for children in the general population.

 There are strict protocols in choosing candidates to avoid risks and disadvantages.
-A battery of tests are performed to make the decision of candidacy easier.
+A battery of tests is performed to make the decision of candidacy easier.
 For example, some patients suffer from deafness medial to the cochlea – typically acoustic neuromas.
 Implantation into the cochlea has a low success rate with these people as the artificial signal does not have a healthy nerve to travel along.

 With careful selection of candidates, the risks of implantation are minimized.